RS-PYTHON/rs-client-libraries/docs/quota_monitoring/setting_quota_feature.md

 <br>

 #### From Grafana
-1. Draft the dashboard that will provide information about READ, WRITE, DOWNLOAD per user, bucket over time.
+1. Build a dashboard showing READ, WRITE, and DOWNLOAD operations per user and per bucket over time.
 * The database is named : **s3_quotas**
 * The table to be read is : **s3_access_log**